 A diagnosis of ovarian cancer can be extremely worrisome and challenging.
 Even when a full recovery is likely, you may be concerned about a recurrence.
 But no matter what your prognosis, here are some strategies and resources that may make dealing with cancer easier:

 There's no sure way to prevent ovarian cancer.
-But you may be able to reduce your risk of ovarian cancer if you:
+But there may be ways to reduce your risk:

 Terms and conditions of use